Mounds of Memory

 Giants and aliens

-Dig up a European grave, go to prison, but dig up a Native American grave and get a P.H.D.!
+The mounds were destroyed by archaeologists in order to be observed.
+You know the joke: Dig up a European grave, go to prison; but dig up a Native American grave and get a P.H.D.!

 EFFIGY MOUNDS

-Burial mounds are everywhere, but only in North America do we find effigy mounds.
+Burial mounds are everywhere, but only in North America/Turtle Island do we find effigy mounds.

 -low-relief sculptures

-They are anachronistically referred to as “earthworks,” a term coined by Robert Smithson, father of an art movement that emerged in the United States in the late 1960s and early 1970s, in which landscape and the work of art are inextricably linked.
+They are anachronistically referred to as “earthworks,” a term coined by Robert Smithson, founder of an art movement in the so-called United States in the late 1960s and early 1970s.

+This is one of the most famous effigy mounds.
 Is it a snake, a map, a ritual, a clock, a comet?
-It is suggested in our textbook that Serpent Mound may reference a large comet that was seen around the year it was made.
-Now it’s a site for prayer and protest.
+Some scholars suggest that Serpent Mound may reference a large comet that was seen around the year it was made.
+Now it’s a site for protest, prayer, and new-age Harmonic Convergence.

 If the mound reflects a constellation, it may be a place of sympathetic magic.

-As a sight for gathering, the large effigy drawings hosted events, increased the efficacy of rituals, and held memory.
+As a sight for gathering, the large effigy drawings hosted events, increased the efficacy of rituals, and held memory (“Wisdom sits in places”).
 But, if we cannot see the images clearly from the ground, who else are they for?